What is the difference between OrACORe and PIVOT?

 What training is provided to new research assistants?

 We structure the first few months of our research assistant program around training.
 We hire individuals with a wide range of research experience and do our best to ensure that everyone is ready and able to fulfill their responsibilities by the end of training.
 Depending on the projects, training may look very different.
-For instance, training for MeTeOR, ORBIT, and TeMPO includes learning how to conduct a musculoskeletal exam and interact with study participants whereas OAPol training focuses on building a technical understanding of our computer model and how we use it.
+For instance, training for KArAT and MeTeOR includes learning how to conduct a musculoskeletal exam or performance assessment and interact with study participants whereas OAPol training focuses on building a technical understanding of our computer model and how we use it.
 Nonetheless, all of our research assistants are exposed to fundamental material in research ethics, scientific methodologies, orthopaedic conditions, and more!

 Do research assistants get to pick the projects to which they’ll be assigned?